Digital Slide Scanner

 Scanning performance combined with application freedom

-- Application flexibility in a multi-user environment
+- Benefit from application flexibility in a multi-user environment.

 Axioscan 7 spatial biology